ThunderFly-aerospace/docs/avionics/TFPITOT01/index.md

 2. Mounting possibilities:
    - **Clamp Mounting:** Use a dedicated bracket or clamp to secure the tube.
    - **Adhesive Bonding:** Bond the tube into a pre-fabricated socket or flange on the fuselage or wing structure.
-3. Ensure that the electronic components and I2C cable are sealed against moisture.
+3. Ensure that the electronic components and the I2C cable are sealed against moisture.
 Only the intake holes at the front of the pitot tube should be exposed to airflow.

-The preferred orientation of the mounted sensor is PCB up.
-This position ensures that ingressed water can flow out or evaporate.
-This mounting is especially useful in situations where mounting is inside the wing.
-The sensor should be screwed to the bottom of the wing, and the electronics covered by a cap.

 ### Electrical Connection
 - Connect the TFPITOT01 to an unused I2C port on the flight controller.
 It is recommended to use the [EMC enhanced TFCAB01 I2C cables](/avionics/TFCAB01/).